-Remember when using the EOMONTH function that dates behave differently than numbers, and therefore you cannot type the date directly into the formula.
-You will need to use quotes, the DATE function, or a reference to a cell containing a valid date value.
+Remember when using the EOMONTH function that dates behave differently than numbers; therefore, you cannot type the date directly into the formula.
+Because of this, you will need to use quotes, the DATE function, or a reference to a cell containing a valid date value.

-Returns the end date of a month that is a specified number of months away from a starting date
+Returns the end date of a month a specified number of months away from a starting date.

-number_of_months Number of months to go forward or backward
+number_of_months The number of months to go forward or backward

 Tip: The value for the number of months will be truncated instead of rounded if you use a decimal.
-For example, 3.7 will be changed to 3 instead of 4.
+For example, the function will change 3.7 to 3 instead of 4.

 Example 1 – Plain and Simple

-A few examples of the EOMONTH function.
-Notice that the values returned are the end of each month.
-If you want to increment by months and stay at the same day of the month, consider using the EDATE Function function.
+Following are a few examples of the EOMONTH function.
+Notice that the values returned are at the end of each month.
+On the other hand, if you want to increment by month and stay on the same day of the month, consider using the EDATE function.

 The examples show EOMONTH increasing and decreasing the month.

-Many times, benefits start after an employee is at a company for a certain number of calendar months.
-It does not matter when during a month the employee started, only how many whole months have elapsed.
-Below is a table that calculates the day after which the employee becomes eligible for benefits.
+Benefits often start after employees are at a company for a specified number of calendar months.
+It does not matter when during a month the employees started, only how many whole months have elapsed.
+This table calculates the day after which the employees became eligible for benefits.

 |1||Hire Date||Formula||Day after which eligibility starts|

-Even though the three employees started within days of each other, one of them has a different eligibility date.
+Even though the three employees started within days of each other, they have different eligibility dates.

-Go to this spreadsheet for the examples of the EOMONTH function shown above that you can study and use anywhere you would like.
+Go to this spreadsheet for examples of the EOMONTH function shown above that you can study and use anywhere you want.